codurance/site/src/_posts/2020-03-22-types-and-accepting-the-facts.md

 - The origin and the destination must be different.
 - The origin and the destination must be valid IATA

-We can have all those validations without creating a class, imagine that we have a controller that will receive that, parse the JSON and send to a service.
+We can have all those validations without creating a class.
+Imagine that we have a controller that will receive that, parse the JSON, and send to a service.

 The code for the application is: